 And here I’m asking, “how many of these MQLs became SQLs?”
 One.

-We also layer on the campaign data to see which marketing tactics are producing MQLs, SALs, etc.
+In addition to the snapshots, we layer on the campaign data to see which marketing tactics are producing MQLs, SALs, etc.

-Learn about our unlimited Salesforce admin support.
+Learn about our Salesforce admin support package.